github/developer.github.com/content/webhooks/creating/index.md

 Alternatively, you can choose to build and manage a webhook [through the Webhooks API][webhook-api].

-Webhooks require a few configuration options before making use of them.
+Webhooks require a few configuration options before you can use of them.
-We'll go through each of these below.
+We'll go through each of these settings below.

 ## Payload URL